Neutrino Oscillation Constraints on U(1)' Models: from Non-Standard Interactions to Long-Range Forces: Results of the global oscillation analysis

 The bounds imposed by gravitational fifth force searches shown in Fig.~\ref{fig:lowmass} were obtained by rescaling the results shown in Ref.~\cite{Salumbides:2013dua} (which, in turn, were recasted from Ref.~\cite{Adelberger:2009zz}).
 Limits from equivalence principle tests are obtained rescaling the results from Ref.~\cite{Schlamminger:2007ht}.
 Details of the rescaling of the published bounds applied for the specific models can be found in the Appendix.
 It is important to notice that these exclusion regions obtained by recasting the boundaries of the published regions may not correspond to the statistical condition we employed, Eq.~\eqref{eq:dchibound}.
 So the comparison has to be taken with a pinch of salt.
-Still, from the figures we see that, generically, for all models shown the oscillation analysis improves over the existing bounds for $Z'$ lighter than $\sim 10^{-8}$~eV or $\sim 10^{-11}$~eV depending on whether the $U(1)'$ current involves coupling to electron lepton number.
+Still, from the figures we see that, generically, for all models shown the oscillation analysis improves over the existing bounds for $Z'$ lighter than $\sim 10^{-11}$~eV.

 \begin{pagefigure} {Values of $g'$ and $\text{5 MeV}\leq M_{Z'} \leq \text{10~GeV}$ for which a $U(1)'$ model coupled to the charges labeled in each panel gives a worse fit than standard oscillation by $2\sigma$, Eq.~\eqref{eq:dchibound} (hatched region).
 We also show the bounds on these models imposed by a compilation of experiments as labeled in the figure.
 In the window corresponding to the model in Ref.~\recite{Farzan:2015doa} we have defined $B_y \equiv B_1 - y B_2 - (3-y)B_3$.
 See text for details.} \end{pagefigure}